 Disability Access Service (DAS)

-Learn how this service supports Guests who, due to a developmental disability like autism or similar, are unable to wait in a conventional queue for an extended period of time.
-Plus, find details about the registration process and usage guidelines.
+Learn how this service supports Guests who, due to a developmental disability like autism or similar, are unable to wait in a conventional line for an extended period of time.
+Plus, learn more about the registration process and usage guidelines.

 Accommodating Guests with Disabilities

 Disney Parks have an unwavering commitment to providing a welcoming, inclusive environment and accessible experiences for our Guests.
-DAS is one of the programs offered at Walt Disney World Resort theme parks intended to accommodate those Guests who, due to a developmental disability like autism or similar are unable to wait in a conventional queue for an extended period of time.
+DAS is one of our programs offered at the Walt Disney World Resort theme parks to accommodate those Guests who, due to a developmental disability such as autism or similar, are unable to wait in a conventional queue for an extended period of time.

 View Frequently Asked Questions.